 - Under date select the date the background check results came in or the date they were approved by the staff member.

-- Under ‘upload a document’ select ‘Browse’ and attach the background check pdf file

-- Select ‘save this requirement’

-Copy background consent forms for Ginny to update F1
+Copy background consent forms for Ginny at end of month so she can verify billing.

 Once a background check has been submitted to Protect My Ministry black out SS# on the paper consent form.

-When the background check is complete email the staff member who requested it letting them know the individual has an approved background check.
-If the background check has violations on it attach a copy of the background check and send it to the staff member stating that the individual has activity on their background check.
-If the staff member emails you back approving the person add the approved background check to the individual’s Fellowship One account.
-If the staff member does not approve them then add their background check to their Fellowship One account and note it is NOT approved.
+When the background check is complete email the staff member who requested it letting them know the individual has an approved background check also cc Life Team Coordinator.
+If the background check has violations/alert on it contact Pastor Larry for approval.